nekoju/Writing/No1/firstDraft.md

 as if a mosquito now had some idea of *exactly how* to reproduce as quickly as possible, as well as the agency to realize it.

-Of course chaos was never malevolent, but definitely self-interested.
+Of course chaos is never malevolent, but definitely, as it turns out, self-interested.
 In retrospect, allowing a replicator to direct its own evolution probably isn't the best idea, but we pushed on because there was a lot of science that needed doing and not enough researchers to do it.